-To identify weather and climate stations for each park unit in the MEDN we selected only those stations located within a specified buffer distance of the MEDN park units, 10 km for SAMO and 20 km for both CABR and CHIS.
-These buffer distances were selected in an attempt to include at least a few automated stations from major networks such as SAO, but also to keep the size of the stations lists to a reasonable number.
+To identify weather and climate stations for each park unit in the HTLN we selected only those stations located within 40 km of the HTLN park units.
+This buffer distance was selected in an attempt to include automated stations from major networks such as RAWS and SAO, but also to keep the size of the stations lists down to a reasonable number.

-The station locator maps presented in Chapter 4 were designed to show clearly the spatial distributions of all major weather/climate station networks in MEDN.
+The station locator maps presented in Chapter 4 were designed to show clearly the spatial distributions of all major weather and climate station networks in HTLN.
 We recognize that other mapping formats may be more suitable for other specific needs.